priyankadogra/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: Is answer fairly accurate.
+I think the answer was  accurate althiugh a bit too wordy.
+Could have been more succint I think.
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: Does it contain an actual summary containing all the main points.
+Output was a good summary of the paragraph and no strange output.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: Looked for a story that is imaginative but also something that could be plausible.
+The output was imaginative and had interesting imagery.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: I was looking for an accuracte answer as this was a mathematical question.
+Output had exactly the correct answer and how it arrived at the correct answer.
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Testing the tome of the output.
+The output was professional/ formal.

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.